 Am I eligible to file for a domestic abuse injunction?

-If you are an adult, you may be able to file against any of the following people who have committed domestic abuse against you (the abuser must also be an adult):
+If you are an adult, you may be able to file against any of the following adults who have committed domestic abuse against you:

-You can also file for a domestic abuse injunction on behalf of a incapacitated adult who is the victim of domestic abuse if you are that adult’s legal guardian.2
+You can also file for a domestic abuse injunction on behalf of an incapacitated adult who is the victim of domestic abuse if you are that adult’s legal guardian.2

 1 Wis.
 Stat. § 813.12(1)(am), (1)(b), (1)(c)